The Ghost of Harrenhal: In Qarth

 Daenerys holds court at Qarth as her dragons grow.
-The warlock Pyat Pree invites Daenerys to visit the "House of the Undying", while the masked Quaithe warns Ser Jorah of dangers facing Daenerys.
+The warlock Pyat Pree invites Daenerys to visit the "House of the Undying", while the masked Quaithe warns Jorah of dangers facing Daenerys.
 Xaro asks to marry Daenerys in exchange for resources to take King's Landing.
 Jorah argues that Daenerys must win the Iron Throne on her own, and she eventually agrees.

-Beyond The Wall
+Beyond the Wall

 The Night's Watch meet legendary ranger Qhorin Halfhand at the Fist of the First Men, an ancient fortification.
 Qhorin warns that the wildlings have become more organized and dangerous under former ranger Mance Rayder.
-Jon volunteers to join Qhorin in eliminating a wildling watchpost.
+Jon Snow volunteers to join Qhorin in eliminating a wildling watchpost.

 At Winterfell

-Receiving news that Torrhen's Square is under attack, Bran urges Ser Rodrik to raise defenders.
+Receiving news that Torrhen's Square is under attack, Bran urges Rodrik to raise defenders.
 He tells Osha of his dreams featuring a "three-eyed raven" but she deflects his inquiries.

-On The Iron Islands
+On the Iron Islands

 Despite Theon's lineage and title, his new ship's crew have little respect for him.
 Yara comes to make jokes at him.
 First mate Dagmer Cleftjaw explains Theon must win their respect.
 When Dagmer proposes assaulting the Northern town of Torrhen's Square, Theon realizes that will leave Winterfell poorly defended for a takeover.

 At Harrenhal

-Tywin holds council to discuss Robb Stark.Tywin deduces Arya is a Northerner, but remains unaware of her true identity.
+Tywin holds council to discuss Robb.
+Tywin deduces Arya is a Northerner, but remains unaware of her true identity.
 Jaqen H'ghar, disguised as a Lannister guardsman, offers Arya "three lives" in return for saving him and two others from their burning caravan cell.
 She designates "The Tickler", Harrenhal's cruel interrogator, as her first victim.
 He is found dead, and Jaqen signals to Arya that the first life debt has been paid, leaving Arya pleased.

 Production

 Writing

 "The Ghost of Harrenhal" is the fifth episode of the second season written by the two showrunners David Benioff and D.B.
 Weiss, and the fifteenth in the whole series.
 The script is based on the chapters Daenerys II, Arya VII, Catelyn IV, Jon IV, Bran V, Catelyn V, and Jon V (28, 31, 34, 35, 36, 40, and 44) from George R. R. Martin's A Clash of Kings.
 Tyrion's scenes with the Pyromancers and Cersei are taken from the chapters Tyrion V and Tyrion VIII (21 and 37).

-There are numerous divergences from the source material: in the books Lord Baelish is sent by the Council to negotiate with the Tyrells only after Renly is dead; Theon's departure from Pyke is not shown, and Dagmer Cleftjaw is a scarred old master-at-arms who is fond of Theon because Cleftjaw trained him when Theon was a boy; Arya is a scullion instead of a cupbearer and is not able to interact with Lord Tywin; and the character of Xaro Xhoan Daxos has been drastically changed making him a black heterosexual of humble origins and giving him a vault that is never mentioned in the books.
+There are numerous divergences from the source material: in the books Lord Baelish is sent by the council to negotiate with the Tyrells only after Renly is dead; Theon's departure from Pyke is not shown, and Dagmer Cleftjaw is a scarred old master-at-arms who is fond of Theon because Cleftjaw trained him when Theon was a boy; Arya is a scullion instead of a cupbearer and is not able to interact with Lord Tywin; and the character of Xaro Xhoan Daxos has been drastically changed making him a black heterosexual of humble origins and giving him a vault that is never mentioned in the books.